davidtheproduct/marketing-website/src/content/faqs.md

       credit card required to start.
 You can upgrade to a paid plan at any time during or after the trial period.
   - question: What payment methods do you accept?
-    answer: We accept all major credit cards (Visa, MasterCard, American Express), PayPal, and bank transfers for annual plans.
+    answer: We accept all major credit cards (Visa, MasterCard, Amex), PayPal, and bank transfers for annual plans.
 All payments are processed securely through Stripe.
   - question: Can I cancel my subscription anytime?
     answer: Yes, you can cancel your subscription at any time from your account settings.
 You'll continue to have access to your plan until the end of